Zevas1993/ElectricianApp/README.md

    - Uses specific settings to ensure compatibility with AGP 8.9.0
    - Provides detailed error output if build issues persist

+#### JDK 17 Module Fix
+For Java module system errors with JDK 17 (IllegalAccessError with KAPT):

+1. The project is now configured with proper JVM arguments to work with JDK 17
+2. Added `--add-opens` parameters to allow access to Java compiler internals
+3. This fix resolves the "superclass access check failed" error with KAPT

+#### KSP Migration (`ksp_migration_build.bat`)
+Gradual migration from KAPT to Kotlin Symbol Processing (KSP):

+1. Open a command prompt in the project directory
+2. Run `ksp_migration_build.bat`
+3. This script:
+   - Configures the project to use both KAPT and KSP during transition
+   - Room now uses KSP for faster processing (up to 2x faster builds)
+   - Hilt still uses KAPT until full migration is complete
+   - Cleans both KSP and KAPT caches before building

 ### Manual Build
 If you prefer to build manually: